Text: Business French An Intermediate Course

 The beginning language level for this course is intermediate-low to intermediate-mid.
 At the end of the course, students should be able to communicate at the intermediate-mid to intermediate-high language level.
 Some students may reach advanced.
 (Language levels are based on the ACTFL Proficiency guidelines.)

 Policies and Procedures: Preparation and attendance are essential to the learning process when studying a foreign language.
 Since class activities are highly interactive, progress of the entire class depends on individual effort and participation.
 Students are expected to be prepared with homework assigned and to participate fully in class activities.
 Students are expected to complete all assignments when due to receive full credit.
 Late work will not be accepted.
 If you cannot attend class, homework must be submitted by email or on Canvas the day it is due.
+More than three unexcused absences will result in a lower grade.

 Services for Students with Disabilities: Students with medical, psychological or learning limitations or disabilities who desire academic adjustments or accommodations, must contact Services for Students with Disabilities at 626-6413